icidasset/elm-proofread/README.md

 )
 ```

-<small>_Note: The Elm REPL can locate an elm.json file if
+Built for `Elm v0.19`, slightly experimental.
+This command assumes the Elm REPL can be run and can locate an `elm.json` file.
-the current working-directory is a sub directory of the Elm project._</small>